brentsimmons/inessential.com/posts/2019/08/20/immunization.markdown

 * If this app took five years, imagine how long it will take before it will actually sync with Feedly.
 * Sure it’s free, but I bet the Feedbin people paid them off, because the only way to sync is to pay money to Feedbin.
 * No iCloud sync?
 Jerks.
 * No iOS app.
-The revolution happened on mobile, people.
+The revolution happened on mobile, Brant.
 What the actual fuck.
 * Shoulda been Catalyst.
 Dinosaurs wrote this app.
 * Not on the Mac App Store?
 I guess they don’t want users.
 * I would totally use this if it had just this one [feature x], which I can’t believe they shipped without.
 (Multiply this comment by 100, with a different feature x each time.)